grannycart/by-sound-alone_source/full-draft-manuscript/two_preface.md

 [//]: # (This is _two_ underscore preface because it should come after the diagrams.)

 # Preface
+## (Note: this preface is very much a rough draft and might change dramatically)

 [//]: # (-=-=-=- preface unedited -=-=-=-)